Discover more from Law of VC

 This graph shows another angle of the hidden risks in the top 25% of VC portfolios:

-Over time, as TVPI and DPI converge, the gray bars and blue bars sync up and the gray bars and blue bars eventually become one.
+Over time, as TVPI and DPI converge, the gray bars and blue bars eventually become one.
 For example, despite the 5x TVPI in 2012, LPs have only received 2x their investment (DPI), while the ~3.5x in 1997 is the actual return of capital distributed to LPs in that vintage.

-Here's a look at more recent data from Silicon Valley Bank which shows corrections of the average VC portfolio (all funds) may already be happening:
+Here’s a more recent look which shows the median return profile of VC portfolios may already be correcting:

 Will we see massive markdowns and TVPI corrections, or will the next few years significantly outperform the last 10+ years?